Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 - Private key: A seemingly random string of characters
 - Mnemonic phrase: Usually 12-24 easy-to-remember words

-Remember: Whoever holds the private key controls the assets in the wallet.
+Remember: Whoever holds the private key controls the assets in the wallet, so never tell it to anyone else or expose it on Internet.

 ## 2. Choosing the Right Wallet Type for Your Needs